 The first day we met Heather and Lindsay, owners and Wedding Planers of LVL Weddings.
 They are very renowned planners, and once I read the program of their workshop, I was immediately drawn from the beginning.
 Previously, I had come to this workshop for the Sketchbook Series.
 This is workshop was a recommendation, and they were right.

-Upon arrival at the 1912 location, we got a welcome bag with a lot of goodies for planners as part of our material.
+First, upon arrival at the 1912 location, we got a welcome bag with a lot of goodies for planners as part of our material.
 I just love their style because it’s fresh, innovative and very girly.
 (Here is a picture of a bag that says LVL with several props for planners).

 Afterward, we analyzed the wedding and destination market.
 Heather led this activity.
 There was a lot of feedback from all the planners, and I just loved it!
 We had a conference panel with Hoo Films and Garret Richardson to talk about photo and wedding themes.
 At the end of the day, we had a dinner in charge of 24 carrot catering and flower decoration by Isari.